 - Building a national/international event that is recognized for those contributions while also making the key resources from the Summer Institutes available and accessible to everyone interested.

 Core Faculty and Mentors

 The core faculty for the Summer Institute includes Bill Gaventa, Hans Reinders, (Free University, Netherlands), John Swinton (University of Aberdeen, Scotland), Erik Carter (Vanderbilt University, Tennessee), Tom Reynolds (University of Toronto), Amos Young (Fuller Seminary, California), Julia Watts Belser (Georgetown University, D.C.), and Darla Schumm (Hollins University, Virginia).
 The Institute planning team includes David Morstad, Neil Cudney (Christian Horizons, Ontario), and Mark Crenshaw (Georgia State University).
 The core faculty serve as advisers, speakers, and mentors/faculty to the participants during the week to create a community of learning, with input from new speakers each year.

-In 2016, the inaugural Jean Vanier Emerging Scholar Lecture will take place.
+In 2016, the inaugural Jean Vanier Emerging Scholar Lecture took place.
 By establishing an annual plenary lecture of 50 minutes, the Summer Institute seeks to provide a podium for emerging scholars entering the field of religion and disability.
-Nominations for the 2016 Institute are due January 1, 2016.
-For more on criteria and how to submit a nomination, click here.
-To download the announcement, click here.
+Nominations for the 2018 Institute are due January 1, 2018.
+More information will be posted soon.

 One of the key purposes of the Summer Institute on Theology and Disability is encourage and support graduate level students in any discipline who are working in the area of theology, religion, and disability.
 There are several levels to this support, including: